 Axel N. Erlandson: Tree Shaping Master

 Grow Your Own Furniture… Really!

-50-plus years after Erlandson’s Tree Circus opened for business, Pooktre co-founder Pete Cook proudly stands next to one of his guided creations on his home turf in South East Queensland, Australia.
+Now, 50-plus years after Erlandson’s Tree Circus opened for business, Pooktre co-founder Pete Cook proudly stands next to one of his guided creations on his home turf in South East Queensland, Australia.

-Becky’s bio describes how the art of Pooktre developed in the following manner…”The swirls in the Pooktre was inspired by the hobby of engraving that she was doing at the time.”
+Becky’s bio describes how the art of Pooktre developed in the following manner: “The swirls in the Pooktre was inspired by the hobby of engraving that she was doing at the time.”

 Arborsculpture does not translate well in Japanese.
-In Japanese it means to carve away, not shape, and Pooktre is all about tree shaping…not carving.
-Helpful information they picked up while in Japan at the World Expo 2005.
+In Japanese arborsculpture means to carve away, not shape.
+And Pooktre is all about tree shaping, not carving.
+This is helpful information they picked up while in Japan at the World Expo 2005.

-Becky also wrote…
+Becky also wrote:

 You can see more of their work that was featured at the 2005 World Expo in Aichi, Japan.

 I’m in!
-Publishing a book showing how this is done is a gateway for green thumbs around the globe to do something special in their own backyard…or at least make an attempt at it.
+Publishing a book showing how this is done is a gateway for green thumbs around the globe to do something special in their own backyard — or at least make an attempt at it.

-Sources and photo credits
+Sources and photo credits: